kordless/grub-2.0/README.md

+# Grub-2.0 is a set of deployment scripts and programs that create a system which puts an AI (a set of machine learning models + databases) in charge of crawling and indexing documents and URLs.

+We start by deploying Solr:
 # Deploy Solr on Google Cloud in 2 Minutes
 Useful information and scripts for deploying an instance based Solr Cloud in 2 minutes.